knettia/ink/README.md

 # INK
-this is a repo for docummenting all about INK, such as settings and weapons.
+this is a repo for docummenting all about INK, such as settings, weapons, and other configs.